katemv/katemv/README.md

 ### Frontend Developer

-An experienced Frontend Developer with over 5 years of expertise in software development specializing in React, JavaScript, and TypeScript.
+An experienced Software Engineer with expertise in software development specializing in React, JavaScript, and TypeScript.
 Skilled in translating design concepts into responsive and user-friendly web applications.
 Strong advocate for clean code and optimal performance.
 Collaborative team player with a passion for staying current with industry trends and sharing insights.

 ### Skills